DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 If the players appear at a loss for which questions to ask, Ezmerelda suggests asking any or all of the following questions:

 * “Who are you?"
-(The spirit responds by flipping the Priest card, which it then flips faceclass="description"down.
-It then flips the Missionary card, which it then flips faceclass="description"down.
+(The spirit responds by flipping the Priest card, which it then flips face-down.
+It then flips the Missionary card, which it then flips face-down.
 It then flips the Shepherd card.)
 * “Are you Saint Markovia?"
 (The spirit responds by flipping the Diviner card.)
 * “Who is the Abbot?"
-(The spirit responds by flipping the Healer card, which it then flips faceclass="description"down.
+(The spirit responds by flipping the Healer card, which it then flips face-down.
 It then flips the Broken One card.)
 * “What happened to the Abbot?"
 (The spirit responds by flipping the Mists card, the Marionette card, and the Enchanter card.)
 * “How can we restore the Abbot?"
 (The spirit responds by flipping the Artifact card.)
 * “What does this artifact do?"
 (The spirit responds by flipping the Healer card.)